staslev/LeetCode-refactored/arrays/3Sum.md

 ### Strategy

-Since we need unique triplets, we need to make sure we skip/exclude triplets we already have.
+Since we are required to produce unique triplets, we need to make sure we skip/exclude triplets we already have.
 One way to achieve this would be to consider triplets which *start* with the number `n` for each a given number `n` in the input array.
 Note that a triplet `3,-2,-1` and the triplet `3,-1,-2` both start with `3` but are non unique and we should include only one of them.

 How can we avoid including such duplicates in the final answer?